kevinfiol/kevinfiol.github.io/content/blog/2025-04-21-deno-lsp-in-sublime-text-4.md

 # Deno LSP in Sublime Text 4

-Using [Deno](https://deno.com) with Sublime Text 4 can be deceivingly tricky.
+Using [Deno](https://deno.com) with Sublime Text 4 can be surprisingly tricky.
 At the time of this writing, [SublimeLSP Docs](https://lsp.sublimetext.io) still recommend using the `LSP-Deno` package on packagecontrol.io.
 However, the package is rife with bugs and outdated at this point, its last update being before the release of Deno 2.

 Fortunately, Deno's official docs include a section about using Deno LSP with [Sublime Text](https://docs.deno.com/runtime/getting_started/setup_your_environment/#sublime-text).
 The catch is it tries to encompass Sublime Text 3 and 4, and suggests using third-party `.sublime-syntax` files to enable the language server.
 This is unneeded in Sublime Text 4, which already includes syntax definitions for JavaScript, TypeScript, JSX, and TSX.

-Assuming you're on Sublime Text 4, you can simple add `deno` to your `LSP.sublime-settings` file like so:
+Assuming you're on Sublime Text 4, you can simply add this entry to your `LSP.sublime-settings` file:

 ```json
 // Settings in here override those in "LSP/LSP.sublime-settings"